mm696626/MarioStrikersChargedMusicReplacer/README.md

 * Note that this won't let you replace character themes and such since unfortunately they have character voices baked into them

 ### Important Note
-* Looping points aren't supported since the game will ignore them
+* Looping points aren't supported since the game will just ignore them
 * The game will just loop start to end, so keep that in mind (so repeat the looping section if needed)

 ### Music Replacement Notes
 * Audio must be in DSP format split into two channels and must be smaller than the original (which this tool will check)
+* The tracks are around 3 minutes long and are at 44.1 Khz sample rate, so you can get away with shorter tracks or lowering sample rate to 32Khz if needed
 * This tool will attempt to auto select the other track of your song, so name it either with the same file name appended with _L and _R or (channel 0) and (channel 1)
     * Example: mario_L.dsp and mario_R.dsp or luigi (channel 0).dsp and luigi (channel 1).dsp